Updated Thursday, August 16, 3:46 p.m.

 Look here for the latest information on evacuations and fire conditions for the Ferguson Fire.

 What You Need To Know: The Ferguson Fire has been burning near Yosemite National Park for over a month, since July 13.
-The scenic Yosemite Valley will re-open today at 9 a.m. after closing on July 25 due to road closures and smoke choking the park.
+The scenic Yosemite Valley re-opened Tuesday after closing on July 25 due to road closures and smoke choking the park.
 Park spokesman Scott Gediman said Friday that visitors should expect limited hours and visitor services as the park returns to normal.
 The Forest Service is urging park visitors to use extreme caution when driving in the valley, as fire crews are working in the area.